Sunset at Haleakala better than sunrise

 The Park Headquarters Visitor Center is right inside the entrance gate, and there are restrooms here.
 There is another Visitor Center near the summit, which also has restrooms.

 The drive from Haleakala Park Entrance to the Summit is the most nerve-racking and not for the faint of heart!
-The mountain roads are extremely curvy, with no guard rails on the cliff side.
+The mountain roads are extremely curvy, with no guardrails on the cliff side.

 Hairpin turns on mountain roads on Haleakala summit drive